4 Gross primary production and photosynthesis

 While the intensity of shortwave (solar) radiation is highest at the top of the canopy, it is progressively attenuated as it penetrates into the canopy.
 Radiation gets reflected, absorbed and transmitted by individual leaves.
 The penetration of radiation into a canopy is referred to as canopy radiative transfer.
 Each of the processes - reflection, absorption, and transmittance - affects light differently in different wavelengths, depends on the solar zenith angle, on the three-dimensional arrangement of leaves in the canopy (angles, “clumping”), and on the pigments on the leaf surfaces that are responsible for light absorption.
 Pigments change across species and may vary in response to stress (e.g., by frost, heat, or water limitation).

 In brief, canopy radiative transfer is complex.
 A simple model for how (solar) radiation (light) is attenuated as it penetrates into the canopy is given by the Beer-Lambert law.
 To apply it for canopy radiative transfer, we assume that a leaf only absorbs light, but does not reflect or transmit it.
 Following this model, the light intensity \(I\) at the bottom of the canopy (\(z_0\)) is an exponential function of LAI (\(L\)).
 The rate of decline of the light intensity is given by the light extinction coefficient \(k\).
 A typical value of \(k\) in the visible (photosynthetically active) wavelength spectrum is 0.5. \[ I(z_0) = I_0 \; e^{-kL} \] We have assumed that no light is reflected.
-Therefore the reduction of light levels at the bottom of the canopy tells us how much light was absorbed by the canopy (and used for photosynthesis).
+Therefore, the reduction of light levels at the bottom of the canopy tells us how much light was absorbed by the canopy (and used for photosynthesis).
 The fraction of absorbed (photosynthetically active) radiation therefore is \[ \begin{align} \mathrm{fAPAR} &= 1 - I(z_0)/I_0 \\ &= 1 - e^{-kL}\;. \end{align} \]

-The shape of this function is illuatrated in Figure 4.2 (a).
+The shape of this function is illustrated in Figure 4.2 (a).
 This implies a dependency of light levels on canopy depth \(z\), as illustrated in Figure 4.2 (b) - consistent with the observation shown in Figure 4.1 (b).

 Code